pmelchior/usrp-sciprog/README.md

 All sessions take place in person at CSML (aka Bendheim House, 26 Prospect Ave), Auditorium 103.
 **The agenda for each days is detailed in the respective README files**.

-## Colloquia and seminars

-Colloquia are held every Tuesday 12:30pm, seminars every Thursday 12:30pm, at Peyton 145.
-Attendance is mandatory.
-Food will be served before the meeting.

-### Colloquium schedule

-1. June 13, 2023 - Gaspar Bakos "Transiting Exoplanets and Wide Field Surveys"
-2. June 20, 2023 - Michael Strauss "Gravitational waves, colliding black holes, and the origin of gold in the universe"
-3. June 27, 2023 - Michael D. Lemonick "Science Journalism"
-4. July 04, 2023 - _no meeting_
-5. July 11, 2023 - Riddhi Bandyopadhyay "Space Physics Research"
-6. July 18, 2023 - Vicente Valenzuela-Villaseca "Rotating plasmas, accretion disks, and jets: from the laboratory to the universe"

-### Seminar schedule

-1. June 15, 2023 - how to make good plots (Peter Melchior)
-2. June 22, 2023 - how to read papers (Arun Kannawadi) [slides](https://docs.google.com/presentation/d/176ua_Ogo9Kr_ncekZrXMNT3PoWOCQJ4xrsNrHrauAIk/edit?usp=sharing)
-3. June 29, 2023 - how to apply to grad school (Jared Siegel and Josh Winn)
-4. July 06, 2023 - how to write papers (Brandon Hensley)
-5. July 13, 2023 - how to be a good scientist (ChangHoon Hahn and Michael Strauss)
-6. July 20, 2023 - how to give a presentation (Sophie Reed)

-### Games and other activities (feel free to suggest options on slack #usrp2023, see below for examples from 2022)

-1. June 07, 2022 - Outdoor game night with dinner at 5:00pm outside Peyton Hall
-2. June 08, 2022 - Visit of the Starshade Lab or "How to discover an exo-earth?"
-3. June 13, 2022 - Meet science librarian Anya Bartelmann by Peyton doors 1pm and tour Lewis Science Library
-4. June 15, 2022 - Kayaking/canoeing on the canal
-5. June 22, 2022 - Visit of the Space Physics Lab on Wednesday from 12pm to 1pm
-6. June 24, 2022 - Observing session at Peyton Hall with dinner @ 7:30 pm
-7. June 27, 2022 - Practicing Inclusive Research & Advocating for Yourself, 107 Schultz Lab, 3-5pm
-8. June 30, 2022 - Rock Climbing
-9. July 13, 2022 - Escape Room, 11:30 departure from Goheen Walk

-### Final presentation

-1. July 25th, 2023 - Practice talks
-2. July 27th, 2023 - USRP finals

 Links of Interest
 ------------------